 Install outlets (receptacles) with the ground hole either up or down.
 Both are correct.
 But be consistent.

+Have you ever wondered if you have upside down outlets?
 The electrical code allows outlets to be installed with the ground plug hole facing up, down or sideways.
-It's up to you.
+It’s up to you, there is no standard electric outlet orientation.
+So that means there really is no such thing as upside down outlets.

 The ground hole is in the down.